 The increase in New Delhi's arms purchases comes amid an ongoing dispute over the borders between India and China.

-The manufacturer of the Sig 716 assault rifles is the American division of the Swiss holding Lüke & Ortmeier Gruppe.
+The Sig 716 assault rifle is manufactured by the American division of the Swiss holding Lüke & Ortmeier Gruppe.
 They have a caliber of 7,62x51 NATO.
-There are two modifications to this weapon: the base Sig 716 Patrol and the sniper Sig 716 G2 DMR.
+There are two modifications of this weapon: the basic Sig 716 Patrol and the sniper Sig 716 G2 DMR.

 In the basic version, the rifle has a barrel length of 40,6 cm.
 The magazine's capacity is 20 rounds.
 There is a single mode of firing.
 Without ammunition, the weapon weighs 4,3 kg.